CrossRef/event-data-user-guide/event-data-manual.md

 Crossref Event Data is a system for collecting Events and distributing them.
 Up to 100,000 Events occur per day, which is approximately one per second.
 Events for most Data Sources are collected and produced by Crossref, but some are produced by our partners.

  - The Query API provides an interface for accessing Events.
-It's a REST API that allows download of events and supports various filters.
+It's a REST API that allows download of Events and supports various filters.

  - Every Event that Crossref produces has an Evidence Record.
 These are available via the Evidence Service.
 It provides supporting evidence for every Event.

  - Every component in the CED system, internal and external, in CED is monitored.
-The Health Dashboard monitors all data flowing into the system, all parts of the processing pipeline, and the delivery mechanisms.
+The Status Dashboard monitors all data flowing into the system, all parts of the processing pipeline, and the delivery mechanisms.
 It records the availability and activity of components and completeness of data.

 ## Versions